Back to Blog

 Quick Answer

-Downey, a diverse city in southeast Los Angeles County, has a thriving business community and many immigrant workers.
-Form I-9, Employment Eligibility Verification, is required for every employee hired in the United States.
-Understanding this process helps both employers maintain compliance and employees prove their work authorization.
+Downey, a diverse city of over 113,000 in southeast Los Angeles County, has a thriving business community with over 4,000 registered businesses and serves as a major employment center for the surrounding area.
+Form I-9, Employment Eligibility Verification, is required by federal law for every employee hired in the United States — including U.S. citizens.
+With Immigration and Customs Enforcement (ICE) conducting over 6,000 I-9 audits annually and fines reaching $2,507 per violation, understanding the I-9 process protects both employers from costly penalties and employees from work authorization gaps.

 Reviewed for accuracy by